-If this button is available then changes have been made to the LAS dataset and the statistical information needs to be updated.
+If this button is available, changes have been made to the LAS dataset and the statistical information needs to be updated.
 You can update the statistics by clicking the Update button.

-- Classification Codes—Statistics are calculated based on the classification completed on the LAS dataset.
-The statistics include the point count, the percentage of points in each classification code, the z minimum, the z maximum, the minimum intensity, the maximum intensity, and the synthetic point count.
+- Classification Codes—Statistics are calculated based on the classification completed for the LAS dataset.
+The statistics include the point count, the percentage of points in each classification code, the z-minimum, the z-maximum, the minimum intensity, the maximum intensity, and the synthetic point count.

 - Attributes—Statistical information is calculated from the lidar attributes for the LAS dataset.
 The statistics include the minimum and maximum values.